Institut de Mécanique des Fluides de Toulouse

 The Institut de Mécanique des Fluides de Toulouse (Institute of Fluid Mechanics of Toulouse, abbreviation IMFT) is a joint research laboratory involving the National Polytechnic Institute of Toulouse (INPT), the French National Centre for Scientific Research (CNRS) and the Paul Sabatier University.
-The laboratory develops research activities related to the physics of flows.
+The laboratory develops research activities related to Fluid Mechanics and Fluid Dynamics.

 It is based on an island in the centre of the Garonne river, in Toulouse.